 Faculty-led programs are offered by TU professors where learning is facilitated through faculty’s expertise and connections in a global context.
 Faculty utilize the international location to augment student’s learning and guide the academic component in the context of local culture and site-enhanced activities.
-Faculty-led programs are designed for the student who desire to study abroad within a TU environment of professors and peers.
+Faculty-led programs are designed for the student who desires to study abroad within a TU environment of professors and peers.
 Often times students who participate in a faculty-led program return to campus with a desire to study abroad on a more independent program and/or becoming more intentionally engaged with Tulsa’s local international community and/or global issues.

 Semester Break Program